jemmott/dsc-96-fa18/week-6/README.md

 By the end of the week you will:
 * Know how audio signals can be created and modified with code
 * Have done some digital signal processing (DSP)
-* Examined the sensitivity of speech recognition to noise.
+* Examined the sensitivity of audio classification to noise.

 ## Reading Assignment